Skip to main content

 #[test]

-fn returns_none_without_docker_config() {
+fn returns_empty_without_docker_config() {

 let dir = tempfile::tempdir().unwrap();

-let result = provider.execute(None);
+let result = source.execute(None);

 }